Dipak-Gautam/Dipak-Gautam/README.md

 <h4> Frontend Develover<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> </h4>
 --------------------------------------

-I'm a Frontend-Developer from Pokhara, Nepal.
+I'm a Frontend-Developer from Kathmandu, Nepal.
 I graduated Bachelors in Computer Science and Information Technology from Mount Annapurna Campus, Nepal affiliated to Tribhuvan University.
 I like building new stuff and working with other people.

-* 🌍  I'm based in Pokhara, Nepal
+* 🌍  I'm based in Kathmandu, Nepal
 * ✉️  You can contact me at [anjangautam095@gmail.com](mailto:anjangautam095@gmail.com)
 * 🧠  I'm learning Nodejs,React.Js and ReactNative
 <p align="center">